Role of Translational Noise in Motility-Induced Phase Separation of Hard Active Particles: The Model

 At the start of the simulation, the square of side length $L$ is populated with $N$ non-overlapping disks, randomly distributed such that $N$ matches the desired packing fraction, $\phi$.
 At each step of the simulation, the positions and self-propelled directions of all disks were simultaneously updated according to a discrete version of Eq.~\eqref{Langevin} through a forward Euler-Maruyama scheme, \beq

 \eeq where ${\cal N}^{\{\theta,x,y\}}_n$ are three independent Gaussian variables with zero mean and unit variance.

-To enforce hard-core repulsion, any disks that overlapped after being moved were repositioned to their previous positions.
+To enforce hard-core repulsion, any disks that overlapped after being moved were repositioned to their previous positions simultaneously.
 This process could lead to newly occurring overlaps of the repositioned disks.
 Thus, the procedure of identifying and eliminating the overlapping disks was repeated until none was identified.
 Upon reaching this condition, the time step was considered complete.

 When analyzing clustering in systems of impenetrable disks such as ours, a neighborhood criterion must be defined.
 We considered any two disks to belong to the same cluster if the center-to-center distance between them was less than or equal to $2.4$ times the radius of the disk.
+All snapshots, $f_{\rm max}$ curves, and CSDs were obtained for $t \geq 500\tau$.
+Pe was changed by varying $v_0$.